What is Schnitzler syndrome?

 What causes Schnitzler syndrome?

 The cause of Schnitzler syndrome is unknown.
 Alterations in the cytokine network have been reported.
 Interleukin 1 alpha binding activity has been described in some patients with Schnitzler syndrome.
 Interleukin 1 alpha is a cytokine or inflammatory mediator and could explain some of the inflammatory symptoms of the syndrome.
+A few patients have been described with a mutation in the gene NLRP3.

 Patients with Schnitzler syndrome may present to dermatologists, haematologists, rheumatologists and general physicians because of the variety of possible symptoms.
 The diagnosis is often delayed.